 Notice of Change

 Always inform the RHRA in writing of any material change in any of the information on the application forms.
-RHRA must also be notified of any change in the information contained in the Public Register by completing and submitting a Notice of Change form.
+RHRA must be notified of any change in the information published in the Public Register.
+To submit these changes, complete and submit a Notice of Change form by mail or email at firstname.lastname@example.org.